dr-jts/recipes/meat/fish.md

 3. Place steaks on rimmed baking sheet.
 Brush generously with glaze.
 4. Broil steaks 4 in from heat.
 Baste once.
 Until opaque in centre, about 10-13 mins

+## Baked Honey Sriracha Lime Salmon

+* 1 large salmon - or 4-6 individual (4-6 ounce) fillets
+* salt and pepper to taste - (for me this was about 1 teaspoon salt, ¼ teaspoon pepper)
+* 2 tablespoons butter
+* ⅓ cup honey
+* ⅓ cup sriracha
+* 2 limes - (one juiced, one for slicing)
+* 2 tablespoons soy sauce - (I used low sodium)
+* 1 teaspoon minced garlic
+* 1 tablespoon freshly chopped cilantro

+1. Preheat oven to 400 degrees.
+Line a baking sheet with foil, grease lightly, and lay salmon on top.
+Season salmon with salt and pepper to taste.
+Slice one lime thinly, and slice the slices under the edges of the salmon.
+1. In a medium sauce pan over medium-high heat, melt butter.
+Stir in honey, sriracha sauce, juice of one lime (about 1 tablespoon), soy sauce, and garlic.
+Bring to a boil, then reduct to medium heat and cook for 3-4 minutes longer.
+1. Pour 2/3 of the sauce over the salmon (reserve remaining sauce for later) and use a spoon or spatula to make sure the sauce covers all of the salmon (you just don’t want any “dry” spots).
+1. Fold the edges of the foil up around the salmon so the sauce doesn’t spill out everywhere (the foil doesn’t need to completely cover the salmon).
+1. Bake for 15 minutes, then switch to broil and cook another 4-5 minutes until the very edges of the salmon begin to char slightly – watch carefully so the whole salmon doesn’t burn.
+1. Top salmon with reserved sauce and chopped cilantro and serve.

 ## Baked Trout Croquettes

 * 2 cups leftover cooked steelhead trout